kendrictris/Weather-Forecast-Web-Application/README.md

 1. Copy `config.example.js` and rename the copy to `config.js`
 2. Open `config.js` and replace the placeholder with your own API key
-3. `config.js` is not included in this repository, since it holds a private key

-## Note on API key security

-The API key is kept out of this GitHub repository using a `.gitignore` file.
-However, since this project runs fully in the browser with no backend, the key is still visible to anyone who inspects the live site's network requests.
-A more complete fix would move the API call behind a small server side script, so the key is never exposed to the browser at all.

 ## Server Setup